 HCMI’s Human Capital Financial Statements (HCF$) provide a standard means with which to measure, report and disclose a company’s human capital.
 A company’s workforce can finally be reported separately for what it is: a critical factor in the success of any organization.
-Read more about the HCF$ in the white paper and case study.
+First, read more about the HCF$ in the white paper.
 Learn how and why:

 - HCF$ need to be an integral part of business decision making.